LukasMurdock/degreelessmarketing/_posts/2020-10-21-referral-program.md

 - Early Access

 ## The Viral Loop
-Andrew Chen, investor and partner at Andreessen Horowitz, [defines viral loops](https://andrewchen.co/whats-your-viral-loop-understanding-the-engine-of-adoption/) as
+Andrew Chen, investor and partner at Andreessen Horowitz [defines viral loops](https://andrewchen.co/whats-your-viral-loop-understanding-the-engine-of-adoption/) as

 > the steps a user goes through between entering the site to inviting the next set of new users.